google-gemini/cookbook/README.md

 4. Use a [quickstart](https://github.com/google-gemini/cookbook/blob/main/quickstarts/Prompting.ipynb) for Python, or call the REST API [using curl](https://github.com/google-gemini/cookbook/blob/main/quickstarts/rest/Prompting_REST.ipynb).

 ## Table of contents
-Learn about the capabilities of the Gemini API by checking out the quickstarts.
-These are tutorials that walk you through how to use a feature of the Gemini API with complete end to end code.
+Learn about the capabilities of the Gemini API by checking out these quickstart tutorials.
 * [Authentication](https://github.com/google-gemini/cookbook/blob/main/quickstarts/Authentication.ipynb): Start here to learn how you can set up your API key so you can get access to the Gemini API.
 * [Counting Tokens](https://github.com/google-gemini/cookbook/blob/main/quickstarts/Counting_Tokens.ipynb) Tokens are the basic inputs to the Gemini models.
 Through this notebook, you will gain a better understanding of tokens through an interactive experience.
 * [Files](https://github.com/google-gemini/cookbook/blob/main/quickstarts/File_API.ipynb): Use the Gemini API to upload files (text, code, images, audio, video) and write prompts using them.